exaexa/ShinySOM/TUTORIAL.md

 ## Using the results

 ### Obtaining statistics
-After the results are ready, we can print out some population statistics using e.g. `PopulationSizes(dataset)`:
+After the results are ready, we can obtain the population statistics using e.g. `PopulationSizes(dataset)`:

 ```
                    Annotation